Share this publication

 Some of the best attractions in Cadiz are The Torre Tavira which is a tower that dates back to the 1700’s and offers city-wide views of Cadiz.
 Another worthwhile attraction is The Castle of Santa Catalina from the 1600’s which also offers panoramic sea views and a gallery.
 Other attractions include the Cadiz Cathedral, the Gran Teatro Falla, Oratory of La Santa Cueva, Museum of Cadiz, Oratorio de San Felipe and the Palacio del Tiempo.

 Honestly there is so much cool stuff to do and see in Cadiz, we definitely recommend doing some sightseeing when you are there.
-If you check out Viator you find loads of different, excursions, day trips and sightseeing tours.
+If you check out Viator you can discover loads of different excursions, day trips and sightseeing tours.

 Or if you are incredibly lucky and are able to take a longer vacation then just coming out for carnival, take a look at Tour Radar, as they have lots of different itineraries for amazing vacations around Spain, which we highly recommend because it is such a unique part of the world.